A non-parametric peak finder algorithm and its application in searches for new physics: Non-parametric peak finder algorithm

 where $y_{1}$ is the first point of the peak, $y_{2}$ is the final point of the peak, and $\delta y_{1}$ and $\delta y_{2}$ are their statistical uncertainties, respectively.
 Here the statistical uncertainties are added in order to always be on the conservative side in estimation of the background level under the peak.
 The intercept parameter then is $b=y_{1} + \delta y_{1} - m x_1$.

-It should be mentioned that the technique of peak finding considered above is somewhat similar to that discussed for $\gamma$-ray applications \cite{Mariscotti1967309}.
-But there are several important differences: the peaks can have arbitrary shapes (not only a Gaussian form), no fitting or smoothing procedure is used and errors on data points are included at the iteration step.
+It should be mentioned that the technique of the peak finding considered above is somewhat similar to that discussed for $\gamma$-ray applications \cite{Mariscotti1967309}.
+But there are several important differences of NPFinder compared to this algorithm: NPFinder can detect peaks of arbitrary shapes (not only a Gaussian-shaped peaks as in \cite{Mariscotti1967309}), no fitting or smoothing procedure is used, and statistical and systematic uncertainties for data points are included during the peak-finding procedure.
+The algorithm \cite{Mariscotti1967309} was not tested since its source code is not publicly available.

 Finally, NPFinder uses the background points to calculate the statistical significance of each peak in a given histogram.
 This is done by summing up the differences $r_i$ of the original points in a peak with respect to the calculated background points, and then dividing this value by it's own square root.
 For a given peak, it can be approximated by: